finarly/Notes/In_progress/DataBricks_Associate.md

 LOCATION = path
 ```

+`data_source` must be:
+- AVRO
+- BINARYFILE
+- CSV
+- DELTA
+- JSON
+- ORC
+- PARQUET
+- TEXT

+**If USING is omitted, the default is DELTA.**

+*For any data_source other than DELTA you must also specify a LOCATION unless the table catalog is hive_metastore.*

 With these commands we always create an external table, therefore we are just pointing to files.
 The tables created are **non-delta tables**.
 The limitation here is that since it is not a delta table, there is no reliability guarantee.

 The solution to this problem is: